maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 might be required to delete this entry in order to create a new one.
 The
 ***deleteLedgerRequest*** provides this functionality and is mainly used by administrator users to correct this kind of issues.
-It is implemented following the REST methodology and receives as an input the ID of the LedgerRequest object to be deleted.
+It is implemented following the REST methodology using a DELETE HTTP method.
+It receives as an input the ID of the LedgerRequest object to be deleted.
 The MSR will respond with the outcome of the deletion operation, whether successful or not.

 #### Operation Functionality
 <!--